Category Archives: Billiards Movies

 [Wanted!]
 Running Out

-On the IMDB Message Board, there is only one comment associated with the billiards movie Running Out.
+Before IMDB removed their message boards, there was only one comment associated with the billiards movie Running Out.
 “IMPOSSIBLE TO FIND!!!” wrote thejollillama.
 Similar messages have popped up on the AZBilliards Forum, such as Cuebacca’s post, “What’s the deal with that pool movie, Running Out?
 I keep checking the internet periodically, but it never seems to become available.”

 Running OutFancying myself somewhat of a Sherlock Holmes of billiards-themed cinema, I typically love these laments, as I’ve been able to track down quite a few hard-to-find films and television episodes (e.g., Genuine Article – “Puzzles and Pool Cues”; the Swedish short film Nine Ball; A Paradise Without Billiards).
 However, after much research and numerous dead-end explorations, all detailed below, Running Out, like the near-mythical treasure chest of Forest Fenn or the golden owl La Chouette d’Or, remains out of reach, a billiards Bigfoot.
 So I beseech my readers: If you have any information about this movie or the whereabouts of the people involved in its creation, please contact me directly.